KartavyaSharma/personal-website-v0/src/content/posts/moving-on-from-my-current-cms.md

 - headless-cms

 ---
-# What is a CMS anyways?

-CMS is a shorthand for content-management-system.
-As the name unmistakably suggests, a CMS is used to manage content.
-But where exactly would you manage your content and where would it go?

-In the case of traditional monolithic (all-in-one type) of CMSs, you could use their internal management system to host, create, edit, publish, and deliver your content on the internet.
-A monolithic CMS allows users to work inside a system that the provider has defined, a very popular example is WordPress, which allows creating your own website as you see fit, although, *inside their system*.

-On the other hand, there has been an increase in microservice-architecture-based content management systems, which are more commonly referred to as headless CMSs.
-These allow you to host your content from anywhere where there is an internet connection and at the least a barebones server that can complete a request-response cycle or a framework that can do the same and make that data available in the data layer.
-Headless systems work on an API-based content delivery framework, instead of defining a rigid scope for ways you can publish and style your content, these systems simply relay it to you.
-As a result, you have complete control over how you want to share it on the internet.

 # Rational

 For [kartavyas.com](https://kartavyas.com), I initially opted for a Git-based CMS, which in a way *was* headless; however, not in the traditional sense.
 Instead of delivering data through an API which I could then use, it simply committed new content to a designated location in my code repository, similar to how a programmer would commit their changes.
 This spared me some extra work I would have had to do.
 With a headless approach, instead of having to query APIs, I could simply point Gatsby to where my Markdown files were stored.